 Review and adjust the plan

-Enable the plan with SRM software
+Enable the plan with Stakeholder Relationship Management (SRM) software

-To keep your stakeholder relationship management consistent, accountable, and credible, you can follow principles from IAP2 (inform, consult, involve, collaborate, empower), AA1000SE (inclusivity, materiality, responsiveness), or PMI practice guides (governance, risk, communications).
+To keep your stakeholder relationship management consistent, accountable, and credible, you can follow the principles of IAP2 (inform, consult, involve, collaborate, empower), AA1000 (inclusivity, materiality, responsiveness), or the PMI practice guides (governance, risk, communications).

 Find out more tips on how to nurture relationships with stakeholders →